Alabama Highlights

 How does your state compare?

-Tobacco use remains a leading cause of preventable death and disease in the United States and in Alabama.
+Tobacco use remains the leading cause of preventable death and disease in the United States and in Alabama.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Alabama's elected officials:

-- Implement a comprehensive tobacco retail licensing program to ensure enforcement and compliance with tobacco control statutes;
+- Implement a comprehensive tobacco retail licensing program to ensure enforcement and compliance with tobacco control statutes; and

 Alabama Facts |